 SmartGun Interface (.5): This is a dedicated, wireless link to any SmartGun enabled firearm.
 The encrypted link is proprietary and thus cannot be used with the standard Universal WiFi link.
 When active and while you’re wielding a SmartGun enabled firearm, you are granted the +1 to hit and damage bonus.
 If you have a cyber-arm and it’s the one wielding the gun, you gain an extra +1, thus +2 to hit and damage.

 Universal WiFi Link (.5): As the name implies, it is essentially a wifi link to your cerebral processor.
 This allows you to link to your communicator, any WiFi enabled tablet or computer, or any WiFi enabled vehicle.
-If you are linked to your communicator, you will also have an Augmented Reality (AR) Field projected in your range of vision that will display various bits of information (like Google Glass, but not google and without the glasses).
+If you are linked to your communicator, you will also have an Augmented Reality (AR) Field projected in your range of vision that will display various bits of information.
 You are the only one who can see your AR Field.
 What is displayed is controlled by your communicator, but can include a GPS enabled map, terminal prompt, information pop-ups, etc. If you link to any WiFi enabled tablet or computer, you can enter the Virtual Network (VN).
 Since it is a complete immersion, you cannot move or interact with the real world until your link is severed (either voluntarily or not).
 Additionally, if you have any drones or other remote device and/or vehicle that is controlled by computer or your communicator, your link will allow you to control these devices “mentally” and if they have some sort of camera, you can display that within your AR or VN field of view.
 If you link to any WiFi enabled vehicle, you gain an Asset to skill to operate the WiFi enabled vehicle and can control the vehicle mentally.
 However, the range on this is limited to 5 feet, so you still have to be inside the vehicle.